-Mailchimp is a great email marketing solution, I won't deny that fact.
-But here is a close look at Mailchimp Alternatives for a mind-blowing email marketing strategy.
+When we talk about Email Marketing, Mailchimp is a great email marketing solution that is widely used all around the globe, I won’t deny that fact.
+But here is a close look at some alternatives to Mailchimp Alternatives that you might be looking for.
 What features must a good Mailchimp alternative have?

 Last year, I saw a report of someone who made info products.
 He was able to make 1,554 sales alone- from email marketing.
 I could not hide my excitement!